-Students in the Department of Linguistics only may register for LING 897 up to two times, once in the third semester, and once in the fourth semester.
+Students may register for LING 897 up to two times, once in the third semester, and once in the fourth semester.
 Under this registration category, students remain eligible for federal student loans.

 LING 897A Master's Dissertation - In Absentia

 LING 897B Master's Dissertation - Study Abroad